agenteo/agenteo.github.com/source/_posts/2015-08-25-use-of-the-specification-pattern.md

 More comple specifications composed of multiple conditions can be treated as a [composite](https://en.wikipedia.org/wiki/Composite_pattern).

+**Do not group all your specifications in a single directory!** Their role is bound to a specific context--in my example booking--use it to locate the file and to namespace the class.

 ### When not to use specification

 Avoid specification for a **single condition** that applies to a single spot.
 Instead create an intention revealing method on the service or policy using it.
 If that condition starts to get used in multiple places reconsider the creation of a specification.

 If the business owner talks repeatedly about a condition you should map it in code.

 ## Conclusion